dasteine/DartVolley/README.txt

 DartVolley v2.0 takes video files that have been tagged with specific volleyball information, analyzes all the data, and quickly displays it in a common scouting setup.
 Coaches on the bench receive live-updates after every play to allow for immediate game-plan implementation.

+Note: You will require a wireless router and must enable File Sharing to receive live-updates from a computer tagging a live match.